ANHIG/IMGTHLA/README.md

 ### Cloning the Repository

-#### Up to April 2024

-Due to the increasing size of the hla.dat file, the repository has required the use of the Git LFS tools (https://git-lfs.github.com) to handle files over 100MB in size.
-Please use this when cloning the repository to ensure the larger files are downloaded correctly.
-If Git LFS is not used then large files will contain pointers to the Git LFS location rather than the data required.

 #### From April 2024, Release 3.56.0

-As of Release 3.56.0, due April 2024, all large files (>100MB) will be provided as compressed files rather than utilise Git LFS.
+As of Release 3.56.0, due April 2024, all large files (>100MB) will be provided as compressed files rather than utilise Git LFS, which was previously required.
 This includes the hla.dat, xml/hla.xml and xml/hla_ambigs.xml in the next release.
 This has been done to simplify the cloning process and also due to escalating and unpredictable costs in providing the files using Git LFS from a public repository.
 All compressed files will use the [ZIP format](https://en.wikipedia.org/wiki/ZIP_(file_format)).
 This formatting change will be applied to all branches.

+#### Up to April 2024

+Previously the repository has required the use of the Git LFS tools (https://git-lfs.github.com) to handle files over 100MB in size.
+Whilst all hla.dat files are now provided as a zipped file, any pulls from previous commits for Release 3.55.0 and earlier will still require Git LFS.
+Please use this when cloning the repository to ensure the larger files are downloaded correctly.
+If Git LFS is not used then large files will contain pointers to the Git LFS location rather than the data required.

 --------------------------------------------------------------------------------
 File Formats